Dany Mota: 2022–23 season

 Mota made his Serie A debut on 13 August 2022, as a substitute at home against Torino; he scored Monza's first-ever Serie A goal in stoppage time, with the match ending in a 2–1 defeat.
+He finished the season with five goals in 29 Serie A matches, scoring in wins against Salernitana (3–0), Juventus (2–0), Fiorentina (3–2) and Napoli (2–0).
+On 4 August 2023, Monza renewed Mota's contract until 30 June 2027.

 International career

+Youth

 On 5 September 2019, Mota made his youth international debut for Portugal U21, scoring a brace against Gibraltar in a 4–0 win at the 2021 UEFA European Under-21 Championship qualification.
 He scored four goals in the qualifiers, helping Portugal reach the final tournament.
 In the group stage, Mota scored a goal against England to help Portugal qualify to the knock-out stage.
 His brace, including a bicycle kick which was nominated Goal of the Tournament, against Italy in the quarter-finals enabled Portugal to win 5–3 after extra time and qualify to the semi-finals against Spain.
 Portugal finished the tournament as runners-up, losing the final 1–0 to Germany.

+Senior

+Mota was first called up to the Portugal senior national team in March 2024, ahead of two friendly matches against Sweden and Slovenia.